-Please note that these sources were milk and soya free at the time of publishing.
+^{}Please note that foods listed were milk free at the time of publishing.

 Please continue to check labels as product content may change.

 Current Law states that if a business provides food to their customers directly, for example in a restaurant or cafe, they must provide allergen information in writing.
 This could be either: